 Fresh garden veggies–tomatoes, cucumbers, red onions, and green peppers.
 Arugula can be great to add as well, if you like a little peppery touch.

 Tztaziki Sauce–for me, these lamb burgers make so much more sense with a nice drizzle of tztaziki sauce rather than your typical ketchup.
 Homemade tzatziki sauce is super easy to make, find my recipe and tutorial here.

 More Greek Favorites–if you’re into kalamata olives and feta cheese, then add a sprinkle on your lamb burgers.
-In fact, some biftekia Greek burger recipes like this one call for stuffing the patties with large pieces of feta cheese.
+In fact, some biftekia Greek burger recipes like call for stuffing the patties with large pieces of feta cheese.
 I felt that would be too much for my taste, but a little sprinkle of salty feta on top is just right.

 Sides and Salads to go with this Lamb Burger Recipe

 These loaded lamb burgers don’t require a whole lot else to serve along, but if you’re looking to turn this simple meal to an epic Mediterranean-style BBQ, here are a few ideas for sides and salads:

 NEVER MISS A RECIPE!
 JOIN MY FREE E-MAIL LIST HERE TO RECEIVE NEW RECIPES, WEEKLY MEDITERRANEAN DINNER PLANS, AND MY FREE E-COOKBOOK WITH 15 HEALTHY RECIPES TO TRY!

 SHOP OUR ONLINE STORE FOR QUALITY OLIVE OILS, ALL-NATURAL SPICES AND MORE.Print